 Are you worried your expensive watch will break the day after the manufacturer’s warranty expires?
 Don’t worry about buying an extended warranty for your next purchase.
 Many qualifying credit cards will extend the original warranty free of charge.
 Just remember to keep both the store receipt and the warranty whenever you shop with your card in case something happens to the item.

-All American Express cards offer extended warranties of up to one additional year on warranties of five years or less.
-Also, MasterCard offers the same extension for Platinum, Gold, and World cardmembers.
+Mastercard Platinum, Gold, and World cardmembers enjoy offer extended warranties of up to one additional year on existing manufacturers’ warranties of five years or less.

 6. Price Protection

 If you buy an item with an eligible card and see a print ad for it at less than what you paid, your credit card may reimburse you the difference up to several hundred dollars.
 You’ll have to file a claim and keep the store receipt and the print advertisement, but this could be a great perk if you’ve made a big purchase and are disappointed to see that you could have gotten a better deal elsewhere.